rajeshm7910/apigee-mcp-gateway-demo/mcp-server/apigee-mcp-gateway/README.md

    - Navigate to Apigee  UI → APIs → mcp-gateway-demo
    - Go to Target Servers
    - Update the `mcp` target server with your MCP service URL
-   - Update the `default` target server with your streaming service URL
+   - Update the `default` target server with your SSE service URL

 6. **Update the Model Armor Condiguration**: